-- Describe the innovative, data-driven approach to be implemented. - Identify a specific prosecution problem to address. - Develop a prevention/mitigation/response strategy to address the problem. - Evaluate the initiative. - Assess and report the results in a written document to BJA, which will make the results publicly available.
+- Describe the innovative, data-driven approach to be implemented. - Create an action plan to evaluate the effectiveness of the approach, for which an applicant may engage a research partner to create the plan. - Identify a specific violent crime problem to address. - Develop a prevention, mitigation, or response strategy to address the problem. - Evaluate the project. - Assess and report the results to BJA, which will make the results publicly available.

 The evaluation design must include outcome measures capable of informing a credible assessment of the effectiveness of the strategies.
+Applications not including such measures will not be awarded.